syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/virtual-scrolling.md

 * Grouping, which takes additional time to splitting the raw items into the provided format.
 * Date Formatting, which takes additional time to convert date format.
 * Date Formatting with sorting, here additionally full date time format should be framed to perform sorting along with the provided date format which lags the performance.
+* Even if virtual scrolling is enabled, not only is the current view port data retrieved, but also the data for the immediate previous page and the immediate next page.
+As a result, when the end user scrolls slightly ahead or behind, the next or previous page data is displayed immediately without requiring a refresh. **Note:** If the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.

 ## Data Compression